Jigar634859/Interview_scraper_gfg/README.md

 - Coding question links table (CSV)
 - A polished PDF report for interview preparation

-This solution is ideal for anyone seeking a structured, data-driven approach to SDE interview prep, especially for SDE-1 roles[1][2].
+This solution is ideal for anyone seeking a structured, data-driven approach to SDE interview prep, especially for SDE-1 roles.

 ---